 Hit the snooze too many times on Monday morning?
+Anxiety hits when you find out what time it is.
 Ever found yourself running out the door wearing mismatched shoes, only to get to work and realize you forgot your phone?
 Face it—we have all been there one time or another.
 Lucky for all of us, tomorrow is a new day.
 Follow these tips to help you thrive in the morning and throughout your day.

 Preparation: Follow these simple steps the night before in order to ensure you are in control of the next morning.